hinto-janai/gupax/src/README.md

 	- Kill processes, kill connections, exit

 ## State
 Internal state is saved in the "OS data folder" as `gupax.toml`, using the [TOML](https://github.com/toml-lang/toml) format.
 If the version can't be parsed (not in the `vX.X.X` or `vX.X` format), the auto-updater will be skipped.
-[If not found, a default `gupax.toml` file will be created with `Toml::default`.](https://github.com/hinto-janaiyo/gupax/blob/main/src/toml.rs)
+[If not found, a default `gupax.toml` file will be created with `Toml::default`.](https://github.com/hinto-janaiyo/gupax/blob/main/src/toml.rs) Gupax will `panic!` if `gupax.toml` has IO or parsing issues.

 | OS       | Data Folder                              | Example                                                   |
 |----------|----------------------------------------- |-----------------------------------------------------------|